-Actress who played TV psychic Miss Cleo dies of cancer at 53
+Actress who played TV psychic Miss Cleo dies

 Fort Lauderdale, Fla. — The actress who became famous playing the Jamaican psychic Miss Cleo, claiming to know callers’ futures in ubiquitous TV infomercials and commercials 15 years ago, has died of cancer.